 This riverside location made the town an important centre for wood transportation from the 16th-19th centuries, when wood was transported along the Yonne River by floating it downstream.

-This historical region is now officially protected from development (a 'secteur sauvegardé).
+This historical centre of Clamecy is now officially protected from development (a 'secteur sauvegardé).

 The Romain Rolland Museum of Art and History explains the historical importance of the region, and how it developed around the business of floating wood downstream along the river, as well as featuring various items of archaeological interest found nearby.

 After exploring the centre of Clamecy you will want to take a stroll along the picturesque banks of the Beuvron river.

 Places close to Clamecy

 It is pleasant to walk or cycle along the canal, with pretty scenery across the fields and cliffs, and barge holidays are also a popular way to explore the canal, which passes through a great deal of attractive Burgundy countryside.